netboxlabs/console-docs/docs/netbox-enterprise/nbe-backups.md

 See the [advanced tools documentation](./nbe-troubleshooting.md#accessing-your-cluster-from-the-command-line) for details on connecting to your NetBox Enterprise cluster.

-!!! note
-    The default namespace for installs is `netbox-enterprise`, but if you have overridden it in your installation, replace the argument after `-n` in the examples below with the namespace for your NetBox Enterprise instance.

 ## Using Disaster Recovery for Backups

 A disaster recovery backup will preserve the complete state of your NetBox Enterprise install, from allocated volumes to databases to custom configuration.